CO₂ Mineralization in Concrete

 Concrete is the 2nd most used substance in the world after water

-Cement production accounts for about 7% of global CO2 emissions
+Cement production accounts for an estimated 7% of global CO2 emissions, 3X the carbon footprint of global aviation

 There are 100,000+ concrete plants globally, with 5,000+ in the U.S. alone